jsas-uw/SocialNetwork/README.md

 -     I hope to get a File Picker to work for both the load and save. -Bill 20211207

-For reference: SocialNetMenu calls event listeners in the ListenerClass subclass of Main.
-From Main we still need to instantiate a SocialNetworkManager which should be able to initalize a graph based on a file and handle making the calls to modify the graph.
-Then listeners trigger events which use the SocialNetworkManager to modify the graph and make calls to rebuild the panes.

 # Graph

 *Removed Cycle detection from the graph classes

 *Some of the buttons still aren't implemented, but based on load file the graph is constructed as expected.

 https://github.com/jsas-uw/p4-graph